Muscle ReBoot & Effortless Rehab address

 Treating “healthy” performers is preventative.
 When muscles are inhibited, others compensate for their missing contribution, leading to overuse and imbalance in the remaining muscles and making them more prone to injury.
 Inhibition also leaves joints incompletely supported, causing instability or joint stiffening, both predisposing to injury.
 Reciprocal innervation may cause opposing muscles to become over-facilitated and part of body-wide chains of imbalance: quadriceps inhibition, for instance, may be part of the cause of hamstring tightness, which may lead to back spasms, and so on.

-Inhibition may be the x-factor that turns ‘tweaked’ ankles, knees, shoulders and so on into injuries that sideline an athlete.
+Inhibition may be the x-factor that turns ‘tweaked’ ankles, knees, shoulders, and so on into injuries that sideline an athlete.

 Training can be directed at the maximization of function.
 Therapies and exercise routines that are attempting to compensate for inhibited muscles are inherently more time-consuming, difficult, and painful for the performer and complex for trainers.
-Rehab without rebooting must work harder to restore function or work around dysfunction before it can work to enhance it.
+Rehab without rebooting must work harder to restore function or workaround dysfunction before it can work to enhance it.

-How much higher could an performer leap if all her muscles were participating?
+How much higher could a performer leap if all her muscles were participating?
 Is muscle inhibition part of the reason some players, despite being out of pain, fail to return to their pre-injury performance?
-Does the fact that some muscles are not fully contributing interfere with fine coordination needed to do the precise movements necessary to be truly great?
+Does the fact that some muscles are not fully contributing interfere with the fine coordination needed to do the precise movements necessary to be truly great?
 Without those nagging “minor” injuries that accumulate over a season, how much better could they perform?

 Restoration of “strength” tends to be permanent.
 “Permanent” is a word rarely uttered in rehabilitation, and of course the elimination of muscle inhibition doesn't free performers from the need to refine their movements, perfect their skills and enlarge their muscles.
 The correction of muscle inhibition can be imagined like removing malware from a computer: once the malware is eliminated, it generally doesn't return, unless something particular causes it to.

 Millions of $ saved or earned?
 Let's look at the NBA.
 According to an analysis done by the NYC Data Science Academy, Denver Nuggets players, from 1998 through 2018, missed over 2800 games, about 140 per season, roughly the median for the league.
 This resulted in about $160 million in payments to players sitting on the bench.
 The Jazz, from 1985-2000, averaged about 63 games lost to injury.
 Consider the potential savings.
-In addition, a single player sidelined, or a critical missed shot can be the difference between being eliminated or going on to the next round of the playoffs, with all the financial benefits that can be accrued.
+In addition, a single-player sidelined, or a critical missed shot can be the difference between being eliminated or going on to the next round of the playoffs, with all the financial benefits that can be accrued.